Spring 2023 – Group Programs for Adults

 Group Program Fees

 Our program fees vary according to group size and the type of program.
-GST applies to groups with students age 15 and up.
-Our 2023 fees are:
+GST applies to groups with ages 15 and up.

-• $3.00 – per adult for virtual and self-guided programs – Forest Quest
+- $3.00 – per person for virtual and self-guided programs – Forest Quest

-• $2.00 – per adult to visit the Ecology Centre and watch a nature video
+- $2.00 – per person to visit the Ecology Centre and watch a nature video

 Cancellation Policy

-Any program cancellations will be charged a $25 administration fee.
-Programs that are cancelled with less than 3 weeks notice will be charged a $50 fee.
+Guided programs that are cancelled with more than 3 weeks notice will be charged a $50 fee.
+Guided programs that are cancelled with less than 3 weeks notice will be charged the full program fee.

 Program Options